openstack-archive/fuel-specs/specs/7.0/networking-templates.rst

 Template example::

     adv_net_template:
-      - node_group: default
+      default:
         nic_mapping:
           default:
             if1: eth0
             if2: eth1
-            if3: wlan0
+            if3: eth2
           node-3:
             if1: eth0
             if2: eth1
             if3: eth2
-            if4: eth3
+            if4: wlan0
         network_scheme:
-          common: &common
+          common:
             transformations:
               - action: add-br
                 name: br-fw-admin